jpmor/site/sitewiki/quotes.md

 `- Harold Ickes`

+> It is commonplace in military history that there exists a continuity between
+> the closing phase of one war and the opening phase of the next.

+`- Isaac Deuscher`

+> In every civilization technical knowhow has manifested itself
+> above all in relation to warfare.

+`- Jürgen Osterhammer`

 > Our most critical vulnerability is the electrical supply, upon which all
 > other layers of modern society's technological infrastructure depend.